elixir-lang/elixir-lang.github.com/ja/getting-started/binaries-strings-and-char-lists.markdown

 A string is a UTF-8 encoded binary.
 In order to understand exactly what we mean by that, we need to understand the difference between bytes and code points.

 The Unicode standard assigns code points to many of the characters we know.
 For example, the letter `a` has code point `97` while the letter `ł` has code point `322`.
-When writing the string `"hełło"` to disk, we need to convert this code point to bytes.
+When writing the string `"hełło"` to disk, we need to convert this sequence of characters to bytes.
 If we adopted a rule that said one byte represents one code point, we wouldn't be able to write `"hełło"`, because it uses the code point `322` for `ł`, and one byte can only represent a number from `0` to `255`.
 But of course, given you can actually read `"hełło"` on your screen, it must be represented *somehow*.
 That's where encodings come in.

 When representing code points in bytes, we need to encode them somehow.
 Elixir chose the UTF-8 encoding as its main and default encoding.
 When we say a string is a UTF-8 encoded binary, we mean a string is a bunch of bytes organized in a way to represent certain code points, as specified by the UTF-8 encoding.